What is an enabling environment?

-- They enable participants to feel safe enough to develop relationships and to share experiences and ideas with others.
+- It enables participants to feel safe enough to develop relationships and to share experiences and ideas with others.

-- They allow individuals to be involved in making decisions on matters that affect them and support them to take risks and be open to new ideas and relationships.
+- It allows individuals to be involved in making decisions on matters that affect them and support them to take risks and be open to new ideas and relationships.

 The ten standards which outline the core values of a healthy environment are:

 - Involvement - Staff and residents share responsibility for the environment.